cupslab/guess-calculator-framework/USAGE.md

 ## 6 Emulating the guessing model from Weir 2010

-A simple utility is provided for emulating results from [Weir 2010] as well.
+A simple utility is provided for emulating results from [Weir 2010].
 This does not use the guess calculator framework and can only be used when the desired number of guesses is small.
+It is a very simple method for generating a small list of guesses, and can be very effective with simple policies.

-The process starts with a single training file of source passwords.
+The process starts with a single training file of source passwords, filtered to the target policy.
 The training set is sorted by descending frequency and deduplicated.
 Guess number 1 is assigned to the most popular password, and guess numbers are assigned sequentially down this list.
 The maximum guess number is the number of distinct passwords in the training set.

 The `simpleguess.pl` script in the `scripts/` directory facilitates this.
 It is run with:
 ```